Chyna Doll (album): Promotion

 Three singles were released to promote the album.
-“Hot Spot” was the album's lead single.
+"Hot Spot" was the album's lead single released October 26, 1998 as a promotion single then later releasing commercially November 10, 1998.
 It peaked at number 91 on the Billboard Hot 100.

+December 5th, of 1998 Billboard made rule changes to the Hot 100 which affected many artist including Foxy Brown.
+Many "mainstream hits" didn't even chart due to the new rules of 75% airplay / 25% physical sales "retail" for radio only songs to be included onto the Hot 100.
+This made it so if an artist who had strong physical sales, but low airplay their single had a low probability of charting onto the Hot 100 due to album cuts now being able to chart just on airplay, We can see this with Foxy Brown's single Hot Spot to I Can't not charting, but still performing well on the Hot R&B/Hip Hop Songs Chart.

-The second single was “I Can’t” featuring Total.
+The second single was "I Can't" featuring Total.
 The single failed to chart on the Billboard Hot 100.

-The third and final single was “J.O.B.” featuring R&B singer, Mya.
+The third and final single was "J.O.B." featuring R&B singer, Mya.
 The song was given a vinyl single release and also failed to chart.
 An alternate version featuring British girl group Honeyz was also released, but only in France.

 In March 1999, it was announced that Foxy Brown would tour with R. Kelly on the "Get Up on a Room" tour featuring Busta Rhymes, Nas, Deborah Cox, and Kelly Price.
-After cancelling several dates due to slow ticket sales, a fatal stabbing in Miami, and Rhymes pulling out of the tour, Brown left the tour and pursued her own North American Chyna Doll Tour that began in August 1999 and stopped at 22 cities in America.
+The tour did face date cancelations due low ticket sales, so venue changes occurred, more dates were added and the tour still went on.
+However, after a fatal stabbing in Miami, and Rhymes pulling out of the tour, Brown then pursued her own North American Chyna Doll Tour that began in August 1999 and stopped at 22 cities in America.